-In this new role, Caldwell's duties will include establishing a vision for the university, reviewing academic programs, enhancing the student experience, partnering with alumni and "It's really up to the small, nimble institutions to come up with some groundbreaking programs that help the community."
+In this new role, Caldwell's duties will include establishing a vision for the university, reviewing academic programs, enhancing the student experience, partnering with alumni and the community, raising funds, and finding ways to collaborate with other universities.
+He'll also be a professor of management.

-- Dale Caldwell '82
+"It's really up to the small, nimble institutions to come up with some groundbreaking programs that help the community." - Dale Caldwell '82